AtlasOfLivingAustralia/corella-python/docs/source/corella_user_guide/Initial_Data_Check.rst

     ...     'date': ['14-01-2023', '15-01-2023'],
     ...     'status': ['present', 'present']}
     ... )

+If, however, you want to go through this workflow using your own data, please feel free to do so!
+If your data is in a csv file, you can read your data into a ``pandas`` dataframe like so:

+.. prompt:: python

+    >>> import corella
+    >>> import pandas as pd
+    >>> df = pd.read_csv('<YOUR-FILENAME>.csv')

+Now that you have a dataframe with data in it, we can check the data using the function ``corella.check_data()``.

+.. prompt:: python

     >>> corella.check_data(occurrences=df)

 .. program-output:: python corella_user_guide/data_cleaning.py 1

-For this first example, the data tests may not be showing any errors, but no column names were checked.
-This is because the names of the columns are not part of the standard Darwin Core vocabulary.
-However, we have created a series of functions that can help you get your data conformant with the Darwin Core standard.
-To show the functions you will need to do this, we have developed an all-purpose command called ``suggest_workflow()``.
+For our initial data example, the data tests may not be showing any errors, but unfortunately, this means no column names were checked.
+This is because the names of the columns are not part of the standard Darwin Core Vocabulary.
+Thankfully, we have created a series of functions that can help you get your data into the Darwin Core standard.
+To show the functions ``corella`` contains that can help you do this, we have developed an all-purpose function called ``suggest_workflow()``.
 Here are the results of this particular dataset:

 .. prompt:: python